-We may share information with another public bodies or another policing body operating in Scotland.
-However, we will only do this where it is necessary for us to carry out our investigations and reporting function, or, to allow the public body concerned to carry out its own function.
+We may share your information with another public body or another policing body operating in Scotland.
+However, we will only do this where sharing your information is necessary for us to carry out our investigations and reporting function, or, to allow the public body concerned to carry out its own function.
+The 2006 Act allows information sharing with any public body or office holder as specified in this Act and in specified circumstances.

-We may disclose personal information in exceptional circumstances.
+We may also disclose personal data in exceptional circumstances.
 For example, where we are required by law to do so or where the health and safety of you or others is at risk.

 We may use your information for statistical, research, training and development purposes.
 In these circumstances the processing is necessary for us to pursue our legitimate interests2.
 Information will not be used for these purposes where this would interfere with your fundamental rights.
-Processing these circumstances will be undertaken in terms of Part 2 of the DPA.
+Processing these circumstances will be undertaken in terms of Part 2 of the DPA further detail can be found in the PIRC Processing under Part 2 DPA Privacy Notice.

 We may also ask you to complete an equality monitoring questionnaire.
-This is an optional questionnaire used for statistical purposes and to inform and allow us to meet our obligations in terms of the Public Sector Equality Duty and will not have an impact on the investigative process in any way.
+This is optional and will not have an impact on the review process.
 Processing these circumstances will also be undertaken in terms of Part 2 of the DPA.

 The outcome of our investigation may be published on our website at pirc.scot.
 It may also be featured in a press release.
 Reports and press releases are anonymised and will not contain your name.
 In most cases they will not contain information that could identify you or any other person involved in the investigation.
-In very limited cases, where you may be identified, we can discuss your particular privacy needs with you.
+In very limited cases, where you may be identified indirectly, we can discuss your particular privacy needs with you.